chibiboba/JS-120/JS 129/Specifics Study Guide.md

   - Has a `prototype` property called the function prottoype.
 - Return value of a constructor.
   - If there is an explicit return <u>object</u>, then that object is returned.
-  - In all other situations, constructor returns the newly created object, provided <u>no errors</u> occur.
+  - In all other situations, constructor returns the newly created object (of the type associated with the constructor), provided <u>no errors</u> occur.
-  - In particular, Constructor ignores primitive return values and returns the new object instead.
+  - In particular, Constructor ignores primitive return values and returns the newly created object instead.

 ##### New